mdmueller3/PhotoMap/README.md

 ![A slideshow sample from Alaska](screenshots/slideshow.png)

 # Improvements to come:
-- Faster load times
-- PNG support
+- Support for more image formats
 - A better slideshow interface
 - More fill styles (tile, scale)
 - A new kind of photomap, similar to iOS map for displaying photos